Best Startup Business Loans in April 2025

 +

-The Accion Opportunity Fund (AOF) is a nonprofit lender providing affordable loans of up to $250,000 to diverse businesses who struggle to qualify for traditional financing.
-Focused on minority entrepreneurs and women-owned businesses, the AOF offers educational classes, coaching and customer support in English and Spanish to help new companies launch, develop and strengthen their business ideas.
+Accion Opportunity Fund (AOF) is a nonprofit lender that provides affordable and inclusive loans of up to $250,000 to underserved businesses who struggle to qualify for traditional financing.
+Focused on minority entrepreneurs and women-owned businesses, AOF offers educational classes, coaching and customer support to help new companies launch, develop and strengthen their business ideas.

-To qualify, you must own at least 20% of the business and be located in an eligible state within the U.S.
+To qualify, you must own at least 20% of the business and be located in an eligible state.
+Loans are not available for businesses based in Washington, D.C., Montana, North Dakota, South Dakota, Tennessee or Vermont.

 How to qualify